 Audrey Hepburn, she’s very classic yet so fashionable.
 Things she wore so long ago will totally work in today’s world.
 I liked her outside of style as well, she was just flawless in so many different ways.

 Who is your business icon?

 I don’t have just one particular icon.
 When I was an undergrad my dad would set me up with different dentists over the summers for a few weeks at a time.
 That really shaped a lot of my clinical and business knowledge.
 There’s more than one way to skin a cat.
 Dentistry is an art like that.
-So, There’s a group of 6 dentists that I hold in high regards.
+So, there’s a group of 6 dentists that I hold in high regard.
 These people have helped me become the dentist I am today.
-Obviously my dad is one of those, he’s awesome.
+Obviously, my dad is one of those, he’s awesome.